Paing Phyo Thu

-Paing Phyo Thu (ပိုင်ဖြိုးသု; born 5 April 1990) is a Myanmar Academy Award winning Burmese film actress and a medical doctor.
-She won the Myanmar Academy Award for Best Supporting Actress in 2017 Myanmar Motion Picture Academy Awards with the film, 3Girls.
-Paing Phyo Thu is considered one of the promising and prominent actresses in Myanmar.
-She is known for her performances in Mi (2018), Now & Ever (2019) and What Happened to the Wolf?
+Paing Phyo Thu (ပိုင်ဖြိုးသု; born 5 April 1990) is a Myanmar Academy Award-winning Burmese film actress.
+She won the Myanmar Academy Award for Best Supporting Actress in 2017 Myanmar Motion Picture Academy Awards with the film 3Girls.
+She is known for her performances in Mi (2018), Now and Ever (2019) and What Happened to the Wolf?
 (2021).

 Early life and education

 Paing Phyo Thu was born on 5 April 1990 in Yangon, Myanmar.
-Her mother Nwe Oo, is a physician.
-She passed the matriculation from TTC Yangon in 2006.
+Her mother, Nwe Oo, is a physician.

+Paing Phyo Thu matriculated from TTC Yangon in 2006.
 She graduated from the University of Medicine 1, Yangon.

-She served as Health Ambassador (Yangon Division) for Ministry of Health and Sports in 2018.
+She served as health ambassador (Yangon Division) for the Ministry of Health and Sports in 2018.

 Career

 Paing Phyo Thu started her career as a child actor in 1999.
-Her performances as child actor stood out and she became an actress in Myanmar major films in later years.
-In 2017, she was cast to play a lead role in the film Mi which is based on the novel by one of the most prominent Myanmar novelists, Kyi Aye.
+Her performances stood out, and she became an actress major films in Myanmar in later years.
+In 2017, she was cast to play a lead role in the film Mi, based on a novel by one of the most prominent Myanmar novelists, Kyi Aye.
 Although expectations were high, the film was well received by the audience.
-The film release was followed by some criticism on her portrayal of character Mi who is a chain-smoker.
-She stood firmly of her portrayal of Mi by giving up her title of Health Ambassador (Yangon Division) for Ministry of Health and Sports.
+There was some criticism of her portrayal of character Mi, who is a chain-smoker.
+Paing Phyo Thu stood firmly of her portrayal of Mi by giving up her title of health ambassador (Yangon Division) for the Ministry of Health and Sports.

-She won the Best Actress Award for her performance in Mi (film) at Star Awards (2018).
-She was nominated (Best Actress) for her performance in Mi (film) at ASEAN International Film Festival and Awards (2019).
-In 2021, she was also nominated for Best Performance (Seymour Cassel Award) in What Happened to the Wolf? at Oldenburg International Film Festival (2021).
+She won the Best Actress Award for her performance in Mi at the Star Awards (2018).
+She was nominated for Best Actress for her performance at the ASEAN International Film Festival (2019).
+In 2021, she was also nominated for Best Performance (Seymour Cassel Award) for What Happened to the Wolf? at the Oldenburg International Film Festival (2021).

-On 1 January 2019, she married Na Gyi, the Burmese film director who directed the film, Mi.
+On 1 January 2019, Paing Phyo Thu married Na Gyi, the Burmese film director who directed Mi.

 Political activities

-Following the 2021 Myanmar coup d'état, Paing Phyo Thu was active in anti-coup movements both in person at rallies and through social media.
-Denouncing the military coup, she has taken part in protests since February.
+Following the 2021 Myanmar coup d'état, Paing Phyo Thu was active in anti-coup movements, in person at rallies, and through social media.
+She denounced the military coup.
 She joined the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and many celebrities have joined the movement.
+The movement was launched on social media, and many celebrities joined itt.

-On 2 April 2021, warrant for her arrest was issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup, calling for participation in the Civil Disobedience Movement (CDM) and supporting the Committee Representing Pyidaungsu Hluttaw.
+On 2 April 2021, a warrant for her arrest was issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup, calling for participation in the Civil Disobedience Movement (CDM) and supporting the Committee Representing Pyidaungsu Hluttaw.
 Paing Phyo Thu and Na Gyi have been in hiding ever since.